Image sources: Pixaby: Himeiji Castle, Japan; Wikimedia Commons: Gate of Heavenly Peace, Beijing; Haedong Yonggung Temple, Busan.

 The Asian Collection consists of three parts:

 2. The Asian Reference Collection: This collection contains encyclopedias, specialized dictionaries, concordances, and other research aids.
+It is located just south of the main Asian Collection.

 3. The Asian Language Reading Shelves: Located next to the Asian Reference Collection, the Asian Language Reading Shelves contain reading materials in Chinese, Japanese, and Korean selected to help you improve your reading skills.
 These materials are organized by level of difficulty: Level 1 = Beginning; Level 2 = Intermediate; and Level 3 = Advanced.
 Popular works of fiction are found among the advanced level materials.